apache/airflow/docs/apache-airflow/howto/operator/python.rst

 The ``virtualenv`` package needs to be installed in the environment that runs Airflow (as optional dependency ``pip install airflow[virtualenv] --constraint ...``).

 .. warning::
-    Previous versions of Airflow required using the :class:`~airflow.operators.python.PythonVirtualenvOperator`.
-    The ``@task.virtualenv`` decorater is now the recommended method.
+    The ``@task.virtualenv`` decorator is recommended over the classic :class:`~airflow.operators.python.PythonVirtualenvOperator` to execute Python callables inside new Python virtual environments.

 .. exampleinclude:: /../../airflow/example_dags/example_python_operator.py
     :language: python